Clive Davis: Columbia/CBS Records years

-One of the most commercially successful recordings released during Davis' tenure at Columbia was Lynn Anderson's Rose Garden, in late 1970.
-It was Davis who insisted that "Rose Garden" be the country singer's next single release.
+Among the most commercially successful recordings released during Davis's tenure at Columbia was Lynn Anderson's Rose Garden, in late 1970.
+Davis insisted that "Rose Garden" be the country singer's next single release.
 The song crossed over and was a No. 1 hit in 16 countries worldwide.
 "Rose Garden" remained the biggest-selling album by a female country artist for 27 years.

-In 1972, Davis signed Earth, Wind & Fire to Columbia Records.
-One of his most recognized accomplishments was signing the Boston group Aerosmith to Columbia Records in the early 1970s at New York City's Max's Kansas City.
-The accomplishment was mentioned in the 1979 Aerosmith song "No Surprize", in which Steven Tyler sings, "Old Clive Davis said he's surely gonna make us a star, I'm gonna make you a star, just the way you are."
+In 1972, Davis signed both Earth, Wind & Fire and Aerosmith to Columbia Records.
+In 1979 Aerosmith mentioned Davis in the song "No Surprize", in which Steven Tyler sings, "Old Clive Davis said he's surely gonna make us a star, I'm gonna make you a star, just the way you are."
 Starting on December 30, 1978, Bob Weir of the Grateful Dead occasionally changed the lyrics of the Dead standard "Jack Straw" in concert from "we used to play for silver, now we play for life", to "we used to play for acid, now we play for Clive."

-One of the last bands Davis tried to sign to Columbia Records was the Detroit band Death.

-A Rolling Stone article dated July 5, 1973 reported that CBS fired Clive Davis "amid allegations of misuse of funds and providing drugs to artists and disk jockeys" as part of an alleged payola scandal.
-Davis, however, denies that his dismissal was connected in any way to drugs or payola.
+A Detroit band, Death, was one of the last bands Davis tried to sign to Columbia Records.
+A Rolling Stone article dated July 5, 1973, reported that CBS fired Clive Davis "amid allegations of misuse of funds and providing drugs to artists and disk jockeys" as part of an alleged payola scandal.
+Davis, however, denied that his dismissal was connected in any way to drugs or payola.